gsiems/learn/postgresql/popularity.md

  | Total "to"   | 35     | 20    |  15    | 20         |              |

-Taking the ratio of videos for migrating to/from a database engine *should* perhaps result in a useful number to compare that *should* also account for differences in market share.
+Taking the ratio of videos for migrating to/from a database engine *could* perhaps result in a useful number to compare that *could* also account for differences in market share.

  |              | to/from ratio |